electronicvisions/brainscales2-demos/fp_sudoku.rst

 A neuron being active is interpreted as that field being filled with the respective number, consequently a given, hinted number is represented by a continuously spiking neuron.
 An excluding constraint will be realised with an inhibitory synapse due to the suppressing effect on the activity.
 To allow the network to explore different states, a random Poisson-distributed background noise is applied to all neurons.
-In addition, each neuron is excitatorily connected to themselves to maintain possible activity.
+In addition, each neuron is excitatorily connected to itself to maintain possible activity.

 Let's start with a simplified version of a sudoku with a 4x4 grid, as shown in the figure.